Easy Vegan Mayonnaise

 Directions

-2Add the vinegar, salt, mustard, and lemon juice to the bowl, and then process for another 30 seconds so that everything is well blended.
+2Add the vinegar, salt, mustard, and lemon juice, and process for another 30 seconds until well blended.

 3Scrape the sides and bottom of the bowl.
-Then, with the food processor running, slowly add the oil in tiny drops until about a quarter has been added (this is critical for proper emulsification).
+Then, with the food processor running, slowly add the oil in tiny drops until about a quarter of the oil has been added (slowly adding the oil is critical for proper emulsification).

-4You can be a little less strict when you notice that the mixture is beginning to thicken and emulsify.
+4When you notice that the mixture is beginning to thicken and emulsify, you can be a little less strict.
 Continue to add the oil slowly, but increase to a thin stream instead of drops of oil.

-5After adding all of the oil, scrape the bowl, and then process for 10 seconds.
+5After adding all the oil, scrape the bowl and then process for 10 seconds.

-7As the mayonnaise sits in the fridge, it thickens even more.
-If you think the mayonnaise is too thin, you can blend a little more oil into it.
+7As the mayonnaise sits in the fridge, it thickens even more (after 3 to 4 hours).
+If the mayonnaise is too thin, you can blend more oil.
 Do this slowly.

-• 1Add the soy milk (or aquafaba), vinegar, salt, and mustard to a tall glass jar or the tall cup that comes with an immersion blender.
+• 1Add the soy milk, vinegar, salt, and mustard to a tall glass jar or cup with an immersion blender.

 2Blend on high with an immersion blender until the mixture begins to thicken.

 3With the immersion blender on high speed, slowly add the oil.
-Adding the oil will take one to two minutes.
-Adding the oil slowly helps the mayonnaise to emulsify and thicken.
+This will take one to two minutes.
+Adding the oil slowly helps the mayonnaise emulsify and thicken.

 Adam and Joanne's Tips

-• Substitute soy milk with aquafaba: Instead of 1/2 cup soy milk, use four tablespoons aquafaba (1/4 cup).
-The aquafaba whips up to a larger volume, which is why we reduce the amount required.
+• Substitute soy milk with aquafaba: Use 1/4 cup (60ml) of aquafaba.
+The aquafaba whips up to a larger volume, so we use less than when making this recipe with soy milk.
 The other ingredients listed in the recipe do not need to change.
-Since we only use four tablespoons of aquafaba, there may not be enough liquid for the processor blades to blend at first; that’s okay, though.
+Since we use less aquafaba, there may not be enough liquid for the processor blades to blend at first.
 Once you start adding the other ingredients, you should be okay.
+I’ve had the best results with aquafaba from canned beans.
+Before opening the can, vigorously shake it so the aquafaba becomes extra starchy from the beans.

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+• The nutrition facts provided below are estimates.
 Calculations are for mayonnaise made with soy milk and no added sweetener.

 Nutrition Per Serving Serving Size 1 tablespoon / Calories 82 / Total Fat 9.2g / Saturated Fat 1.2g / Cholesterol 0mg / Sodium 58.4mg / Carbohydrate 0.1g / Dietary Fiber 0g / Total Sugars 0g / Protein 0.1g